pingleware/pingleware-contracts/apps/wallet-creator/README.md

 Permits perpetual licensing on a public immutable blockchain.
 Microsoft moved from CD Keys to Server activation for Windows XP and Windows 7, but if you want to install or reinstall Windows 7 using your install media and license key, there is no Windows 7 license server available in 2023+ to activate the system and Windows 7 ceases to function thrity days later.

 Using a NFT software license, there is no license activation server and planned obsolence doesn't apply, but adopts an immortal EOL doctrine.
 When a piece of software is useful, there should never be a End-Of-Life (EOL) doctrine or use the planned obsolence model.

+## Welcome Letter

+Use a stamp from https://nostalgicimpressions.com/products/create-your-own-wax-seal-stamp and the corporate embosser seal on each letter to retain authenticity.